project-ivi/ivi/.github/PULL_REQUEST_TEMPLATE.md

 -`<FILE CHANGED>` : <Change>

 # Manual Test Steps
 Describe how a reviewer should test the changes.
-Include relevant screenshots, API calls, etc..
+Include relevant workflows, API calls, etc...
+**NOTE: All visual changes PR should include a screenshot**